nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * Only 1 contact name can be used at a time but multiple tags can be added.
+* All contacts will be shown after adding a tag to a contact.

 Example(s):
 * `tag add Jay t/classmate t/friend`